res-eng/resilience-for-software/README.md

 ## What is the relationship between resilience engineering and DevOps/SRE?

 This is a complex question without a lightweight answer.
-We recommend reading the introduction and conclusion of [Accelerate](https://itrevolution.com/book/accelerate/) by Nicole Forsgren PhD, Jez Humble, and Gene Kim and [Sustainable Operations in Complex Systems with Production Excellence](https://www.infoq.com/articles/production-excellence-sustainable-operations-complex-systems/) by Liz Fong-Jones, and comparing the perspectives there with those of Cook and Allspaw expressed in the resources linked above.
+We recommend reading the preface and conclusion chapters (of course, more if you're inspired) of [Accelerate](https://itrevolution.com/book/accelerate/) by Nicole Forsgren PhD, Jez Humble, and Gene Kim and
+[Sustainable Operations in Complex Systems with Production Excellence](https://www.infoq.com/articles/production-excellence-sustainable-operations-complex-systems/) by Liz Fong-Jones, and comparing the perspectives there with those of Cook and Allspaw expressed in the resources linked above.